8 Alternative Lending Solutions for Businesses to Consider

 Negatives

-• Onerous terms: Some invoice financing companies make you personally responsible for invoices they can’t collect on if your business fails.
+• Personal liability: In some cases, you may be personally responsible for invoices they can’t collect on if your business fails.
+However, some lenders offer non-recourse factoring to businesses with solid histories.

 3. Merchant Cash Advances